Safe-DS/DSL/docs/api/safeds/data/tabular/containers/Table.md

 ## <code class="doc-symbol doc-symbol-function"></code> `removeNonNumericColumns` {#safeds.data.tabular.containers.Table.removeNonNumericColumns data-toc-label='[function] removeNonNumericColumns'}

-Return a new table without non-numeric columns.
+Remove non-numeric columns and return the result as a new table.

 **Note:** The original table is not modified.